menu

 Living in Braintree

 Braintree is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 38,567 people and nine constituent neighborhoods, Braintree is the 42nd largest community in Massachusetts.
+With a population of 38,567 people and nine associated neighborhoods, Braintree is the 42nd largest community in Massachusetts.

 Housing costs in Braintree are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.